neerazz/TriArchitect-Agent/resources/paper/main.md

 ## 8. Broader Impact and Ethical Considerations

-### 8.1 Responsibility & Safety
+### 8.1 Responsibility and Safety
 Automated code generation introduces risks of "Supply Chain Hallucination," where an agent might inadvertently introduce a malicious package or a vulnerable pattern.
-TriArchitect’s **Validator** component acts as a safety buffer.
-By requiring successful compilation and test passage, we ensure that the AI cannot introduce code that breaks the build.
+TriArchitect's **Validator** component acts as a safety buffer.
+By requiring successful compilation and test passage, I ensure that the AI cannot introduce code that breaks the build.
 However, semantic vulnerabilities (e.g., introducing a SQL injection) remain a risk.
 Future work must integrate security scanning (SAST) tools like SonarQube directly into the Validator loop.

 ### 8.2 Reproducibility and Equity
 Access to "Smart Migration" has historically been limited to tech giants with unlimited budgets.
 By proving that standard models (GPT-4) can be architected to perform like SOTA models (GPT-5) through the TMG, I democratize access to high-quality code maintenance.
 Small teams can now afford to keep their debt low.